Full Size Loft Bed

 - this means using a 2 piece steel bracket where one is fitted to the top and end bed rail and the other to the end of the center cross beam.

-These really inexpensive but sturdy steel fasteners make fast work of putting your loft bed plan together - they are sold in pairs so you get two of each half - exactly what you need to firmly fix the center beam in place - you can get more details here at Center Bed Rail Support
+The Center Bed Rail Support from rockler.com for example is a really inexpensive but sturdy steel fasteners make fast work of putting your loft bed plan together - they are sold in pairs so you get two of each half - exactly what you need to firmly fix the center beam in place.

 Full Size Loft Bed - Center Beam

 Here you can see the loft bed middle beam support that we prepared.
 Again it is roughly cut - it is more important that it is a firm fit at either end.